 In 2017, the Medical Board of Texas ordered Ross Stewart, Ph.D. to stop practicing medicine without a medical license and said that future violations could trigger a penalty of up $5,000 per violation and/or each day of a continuing violation.
 The agreed order stated that he was treating customers with an undetermined substance that purportedly contained stem cells grown from the customer's blood but was actually a saline solution with vitamins.
 The order also said that he "sought to circumvent the law by having customers join the 'Turtle Healing Band' . . . and signing unenforceable waivers purporting to release him from liability."
-Stewart is licensed as a professional counselor in Texas and does business as Parkinson's Clinic International LLC (formerly called the Brain & Body Wellness Center) in Dallas, Texas and offers treatment worldwide via Skype or FaceTime .
+At the time the board became concerned, Stewart owned and operated the Brain & Body Wellness Center) in Dallas, Texas, which was closed in response to the board's action.
+He now works as an "applied clinical nutritionist" at Parkinson's Clinic International LLC, where he offers treatment worldwide via Skype or FaceTime .

 Eric Dover, M.D., who had his Oregon medical license revoked, is offering nonstandard treatments through a clinic that he appears to believe is not subject to state regulation.
 He is also part of a small network of practitioners and organizations that are trying in various ways to evade and/or weaken state regulation of practitioners by rebranding themselves as "healers" and asserting that their operations are exempt from government regulation because they are "private membership associations."
 Although Dover describes himself as a "traditional herbal healer," many of the services he offers are certainly not traditional.